 Test dataset evaluations were performed on the GPUs.
 Predicted SELFIES were decoded back to SMILES and then the Tanimoto Similarity Index was calculated for the original and predicted SMILES using PubChem fingerprints, included in the CDK.
+The Tanimoto Similarity Index provides useful information because it makes a difference whether a wrong prediction is completely wrong or provides a result very similar to the correct molecule. was used because the predictions do not always correspond to the same molecule.
+The Tanimoto similarity thereby provides a quantitative measure of how well the network is able to "understand" graphical chemical structure representations.

-For the predictions with the Tanimoto similarity index of 1.0, we additionally generated InChIs using the CDK to perform an isomorphism check and determined, whether Tanimoto 1.0 predictions are a good proxy for structure identity.
+Apart from that for the predictions with the Tanimoto similarity index of 1.0, we additionally generated InChIs using the CDK to perform an isomorphism check and determined whether Tanimoto 1.0 predictions are a good proxy for structure identity.